 - Room 423

 - Study Rooms are available all hours that the Library is open.
-Use is on a first-come, first-served basis, except that Library Administration reserves the right to occasionally reserve a Study Room for a special project.
+Priority use is for current UND students on a first-come, first-served basis, except that Library Administration reserves the right to occasionally reserve a Study Room for a special project.

 - Study Rooms are intended for use of groups of two or more.

 - An individual using a Study Room may be asked to vacate in favor of a group of two or more.

 - Occupants of Study Rooms (or any area in the Library) may be asked to leave the area or the Library by CFL staff for inappropriate behavior.
 Failure to honor this request or those cited above will result in asking Campus Police to resolve the issue.

 - Room 108 (unavailable during renovation)

 Library learning spaces equipped with computers support the instructional librarians’ ability to conduct research instruction sessions with "hands-on" opportunities for students.
 Priority is given to these librarian-led instructional sessions, with certain times of the semester creating a large demand for those spaces.
 University groups outside the library may wish to use the learning spaces, and permission can be granted by the Coordinator of Information Literacy or Library Administration.
 Acceptable room uses are described below: